PhpGt/Csrf/README.md

-# phpgt csrf
-Automatic protection from Cross-Site Request Forgery for PHP 7 projects
+# Automatic protection from Cross-Site Request Forgery for PHP 7 projects.

 ***